-There are no “cheap” iPhones.
-Old models hang on like the one-star employee who can’t be fired, so is just gradually demoted into their dotage.
-But this tactic actually works.
+This tactic actually works, both for Apple (we guess) and definitely for end users.
 These older iPhones may not make it on to our list of the best camera phones any more, but they are still great buys for photographers who don't need the latest gadgets.
+The price of iPhones is historically higher than rivals, but some of the older models arguably qualify as the best budget camera phones to get right now.

 Release date: September 2018 | Rear cameras: 12MP (Wide angle lens, f/1.8), 12MP (2x zoom lens) | Front camera: 7MP | OIS: Yes | Weight: 177 g | Dimensions: 143.6 x 70.9 x 7.7 mm | Storage: 64/256/512 GB)